University of Glasgow

 Net zero

-The team will co-produce a framework mapping the critical points of intervention required to close the implementation gap between national policy and local delivery.
+The team plan to co-produce a framework mapping the critical points of intervention required to close the implementation gap between national policy and local delivery.
 This will form the basis of a toolkit for planning authorities, property developers and communities.
 An international urban retrofit hubs network will also be established to share learning.

 Professor James White said: “The aim of this exciting research project is to dig deep into the challenges that planners and other city stakeholders face on the journey to net-zero.
-It offers a fantastic opportunity work collaboratively with community, industry and public sector partners to highlight the ways in which places can be successfully adapted to support sustainable living”.
+It offers a fantastic opportunity to work collaboratively with community, industry and public sector partners to highlight the ways in which places can be successfully adapted to support sustainable living.”

 “These exciting new place-based projects are excellent examples of UKRI’s support for impactful research spanning the length and breadth of the UK.”